arun-mahendran/REST-API-CLIENT/README.md

 *Objective*:

-The objective of this internship task is to develop a console-based Java application that interacts with a public RESTful API to fetch and display real-time weather data.
+The objective of this task is to develop a console-based Java application that interacts with a public RESTful API to fetch and display real-time weather data.
 This task demonstrates practical knowledge of HTTP networking in Java, JSON parsing, and integration of third-party libraries in a Java development environment.
 It also provides hands-on experience with Visual Studio Code as the primary IDE.

 *Project Overview*: